 Next, choose your shipping options and you’re ready to list. eBay has tools that help you calculate postage, add tracking information, and create and pay for your labels.
 This makes running your eBay store even easier.

+As opposed to Amazon and eBay, Etsy only allows you to sell handmade or vintage items, and craft supplies.
 Reselling items you did not make is not allowed on the Etsy platform itself.
 Craft supplies can either be handmade, vintage, or commercial.
-They must have a primary purpose of crafting.
+But they must have a primary purpose of crafting.

-Selling on Etsy is as easy as creating a shop account, listing your products, and promoting your shop.
+Selling on Etsy is as easy as creating a shop account, listing your products, and promoting your store.
 You’ll pay a $0.20 listing fee per item and a 3.5% transaction fee.

 - How to implement buyable Pins